bitrix24/b24restdocs/api-reference/imopenlines/openlines/messages/index.md

 >
 > Who can execute the method: any user

-This method sends a message on behalf of the user in the CRM entity chat.
+The method sends a message on behalf of the user in the CRM entity chat.

 ## Method Parameters